Friday, June 13, 2025

 Importance of Omega-3 in Your Diet

 Omega-3s reduce inflammation and fight chronic diseases.
-They improve heart health by lowering bad fats and blood pressure.
+They reduce bad fats and blood pressure, which helps the heart.
 Flaxseed is a great plant source of omega-3s.

-Studies show omega-3s can also boost mood and brain function.
+Studies reveal omega-3s can also boost mood and brain function.
 For those who don’t eat fish, flaxseed is a good choice.
 It has over 60% ALA, making it a top vegetarian option.

 Flaxseed: Nutritional Profile Overview